Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 The meaning you place on past events determines who you are and what your future is.

-Changing how you view your past is essential to upgrade your identity and future.
+Changing how you view your past is essential to upgrading your identity and future.
 If you want to change your future, you need to upgrade your past since the past may prevent your ideal future from happening.

 You do so by changing your story, your narrative with the gain and the gap theory.